 Isn’t it a lot cheaper for the bank to produce electronic versions?
-Yes, it is but some questions have been raised as to the willingness of some banks to allow for the transparency and ease of reconciliation electronically of these monthly bills.
-These would allow clients to easily identify mis-charges, new charges, errors in services, etc. Some banks actually have 4,200 priced services for corporations and finding errors in their billing could be extremely difficult if not impossible with paper analysis statements.
+Yes, but some questions have been raised as to the willingness of some banks to encourage transparency and reconciliation of monthly bills.
+These would allow clients to easily identify incorrect charges, new charges, errors in services, etc. Some banks actually have 4,200 priced services for corporations in the U.S. alone.
+Finding errors in the billing is extremely difficult if not impossible with paper analysis statements.
 The most desired format for the largest customers is the EDI 822 file, received via transmission without any human intervention on a monthly basis.
-These can be uploaded into ERP systems or sent to third parties to reconcile.
+These can be uploaded into bank billing systems or sent to third parties to reconcile.

 A PDF formatted account analysis is basically a visual photo of the paper statement, leaving any electronic review impossible.
 The PDF (and paper) version of a statement is legally considered the ‘statement of record’ describing accurately will actually be debited from a customer’s account.